RayTiasha/Atliq-Sales-Analysis/README.md

 # AtliQ Hardware Sales Analysis

-## Problem Statement
+## Project Objective
-Sales Director at Atliq Hardware needed immediate visibility into the following questions to drive business growth:
+The Sales Director at Atliq Hardware needed immediate visibility into key business metrics that supports strategic decision-making and drive business growth.

+## Tool used
+Microsoft Excel

+## KPIs
 - Revenue by region/product
 - Underperforming markets/customers
-- Growth opportunities for 2026
+- Growth opportunities for 2022

-## My Approach
+## Solution Approach
 1. Leveraged Power Query for fixing null values and standardize customer names.
 2. Implemented a Star Schema using Power Query for Data Modeling, with "Fact_Sales" at the center.
 3. Established a dedicated Dim_Date table to enable seamless YoY (Year-over-Year) comparisons.